Home Greek Translation Sidis FAQ

 New York Times, Mon., Oct.
 11, 1909, p.1

-Front page for a second day.
-Remarkable.
+Front page news for a second day.

-But already the Times makes a major error:
+But the Times makes a major error:

-the paper correctly reported just the day
+reported just the day before.
+His age

-can make its way into a newspaper.
-The
+can make its way into the news

-article goes on to tell how the registrar,
+The article goes on to tell how the registrar,

 referring to previous attempts at admission,